taikedz/dockervisor/example-readme.md

 If after a while you find that you have a lot of images and containers lying around on disk, you can run a cleanup to remove all images and containers, except the stable container, the last-run container, and their respective images.

 	jockler cleanup MYAPP

+## Issues

+If a container can't start, it might get stuck in a "Restarting" loop

+Stop such containers:

+	jockler stop -f CONTAINERNAMES ...